larean/obsinfo/information_files.rst

       datalogger configuration will have to be specified to indicate the sampling rate and perhaps any configurable gain or filtering.

       :base: applied to all channels of the instrument.
+Must include datalogger configuration.

+      **ONLY USE ONE OF THE FOLLOWING**

-      :by_orientation:{ORIENTATION_CODE}: applied to individual channels
+      :by_orientation/{ORIENTATION-CODE}: applied to individual channels
         (added to base_channel_mods).
 Channels are specified by their SEED orientation code (as specified in the instrumentation file)

-      :by_das:{DAS_CODE}: Same as above, but using the data acquisition code rather than the orientation code.
+      :by_das/{DAS-CODE}: Same as above, but using the data acquisition code rather than the orientation code.
 Used when a station has more than one channel with the same orientation code.
-If the channel has more than one orientation code specified in the instrumentation file ('N' and '1', for example), ``orientation code`` must also be set within this field

 *Should I add (or even force) ``instruments:[N]:ref:datalogger_config`` as a shortcut for ``instruments:[N]:ref:channel_mods:datalogger:config``?*